Zanzibar, Tanzania Destination Guide

-High season is June, July and August, and mid-November to early January.
+The high season is June, July, and August, and mid-November to early January.
 During these periods many of the more upmarket hotels may increase their prices, but smaller establishments and local guesthouses keep their prices constant throughout the year.

 GETTING THERE AND AROUND

 Frequent ferries –11 at the last count — make the crossing between the port of Dar-es-Salaam, on the Tanzanian mainland, and Zanzibar.
 The fastest journey time is around 75 minutes on the hydrofoils operated by Sea Express; the slowest is the overnight trip made by the Flying Horse passenger ship.

 Fares on the faster services average around $40 for non-residents.
 Ferry tickets can be bought on the spot or in

 advance from the row of booking offices next to the port in Dar-es-Salaam.
 Non-residents must pay in US dollars rather than Tanzanian Shillings.
 Timetables and prices are displayed on boards outside each office.

 The MS Sepideh ferry runs once a week from Mombasa, Kenya, and Tanga, Tanzania to Unguja and Pemba.
 Fares are around $40.
 Further details of this and the services between Dar-es-Salaam and Zanzibar are available on the website of Mega Speed Liners.

 There are no direct flights from the USA to Zanzibar.
 KLM, Kenya Airways, and North West Airlines offer fares to Zanzibar from a range of East, Central, and West USA cities, from between $1200 to $4000 depending on the season.
 Stopovers are in Nairobi or Amsterdam, then Dar-es-Salaam.